 Regardless of the job you choose in construction, it will require the exact measurements.
-So before you choose to build career in construction, make sure you know how to read a tape measure.
+So before you choose to build a career in construction, make sure you know how to read a tape measure.

 Creative Thought Process

-Creative thinking is of utmost importance when you are looking to build a career in the construction industry.
+Creative thinking is of the utmost importance when you are looking to build a career in the construction industry.

 For example: If you face a hurdle in the construction task, you have to get back, think about it, and then get back to the task with the solution.